National Stadium, Singapore: National Day Parade

 On 9 August 2016, the new National Stadium hosted Singapore's National Day Parade (NDP).
-The event had been frequently held at the old National Stadium in the past, and had been temporarily held at The Float at Marina Bay–a temporary venue on Marina Bay built to host outdoor sports and cultural events while the new National Stadium was being constructed.
-The design of the stadium resulted in limitations and modifications to the event, including the traditional military flypast and fireworks being obstructed by the stadium's dome, armoured military vehicles being unable to drive on the stadium's tracks, and the Red Lions being unable to parachute into the dome due to safety concerns.
-The parade thus incorporated different features, such as light shows (including a segment featuring models of Singaporean landmarks illuminated with projection mapping effects), large "puppets", and other artistic presentations.
+The event had frequently been held at the old National Stadium, and had temporarily moved to The Float at Marina Bay, a temporary venue on Marina Bay built to host outdoor sports and cultural events while the new National Stadium was under construction.
+The stadium's design required changes to the event, including the traditional military flypast and fireworks being obstructed by the dome, armoured military vehicles being unable to drive on the stadium's tracks, and the Red Lions being unable to parachute into the dome due to safety concerns.
+The parade therefore incorporated different features, such as light shows (including a segment featuring models of Singaporean landmarks illuminated with projection mapping effects), large "puppets", and other artistic presentations.

-The event faced mixed reception for its increased costs over the event held at The Float.
-Under the contract between the Sports Hub and Singapore Government, NDP organisers were allowed 45 days of free annual usage of the venue.
-However, technicians and performers reported that the time frame needed to be extended to 80 days, to which the Sports Hub requested an additional $26 million but was reportedly reduced to $10 million.
+The event received mixed reactions because of its higher cost compared with the parade held at The Float.
+Under the contract between the Sports Hub and the Singapore Government, NDP organisers were allowed 45 days of free annual use of the venue.
+However, technicians and performers reported that the time frame needed to be extended to 80 days.
+The Sports Hub requested an additional $26 million, which was reportedly reduced to $10 million.

-In October 2017, it was announced that The Float would be redeveloped as a permanent venue known as NS Square, and serve as the primary venue for the NDP when not held at the Padang every five years.
+In October 2017, it was announced that The Float would be redeveloped as a permanent venue known as NS Square, and would serve as the primary venue for the NDP when the parade was not held at the Padang every five years.
 The decision raised questions over whether the costs of renting the stadium would diminish the legacy that the former National Stadium had as a site for community events.
-Contrarily, it was argued that not hosting the NDP at the new National Stadium would free up its schedule for major international sporting events, especially during the summer months.
+Conversely, it was argued that not hosting the NDP at the new National Stadium would free up its schedule for major international sporting events, especially during the summer months.
 Bids to host the Asia Masters Athletics Championships and the Merlion Cup at the stadium had also previously been stalled by costs demanded by the facility.

-Organizers raised the possibility of hosting the NDP at the stadium again in 2024 due to the construction of NS Square, but ultimately chose to host the 2024 and 2025 parades at the Padang instead.
+Organisers raised the possibility of hosting the NDP at the stadium again in 2024 due to the construction of NS Square, but ultimately chose to host the 2024 and 2025 parades at the Padang instead.
 In August 2025, it was announced that the 2026 parade would be hosted by the new National Stadium.
+At the conclusion of the 2026 NDP, while it garnered positive reception as compared to the 2016 iteration, MINDEF announced that the following year's parade would return to the Padang.

 Religious gatherings

 In May 2019, the National Stadium hosted the Celebration of Hope, a three-day evangelistic event led by Rennis Ponniah.

-On 12 September 2024, Pope Francis held a mass at the National Stadium as part of a tour of Southeast Asia and Oceania.
-It was attended by around 50,000 visitors.
+On 12 September 2024, Pope Francis celebrated Mass at the National Stadium as part of a tour of Southeast Asia and Oceania.
+The event was attended by around 50,000 visitors.